Federation Type 15 Shuttlepod

 TNG "Descent, Parts I and II".

 Designed by Rick Sternbach and Richard McKenzie under the direction of production designer Richard James, miniature built by Tony Meininger.
 The El-Baz was the first shuttle of this type seen; subsequent shuttlepods were re-dresses of the El-Baz.
-The shuttlepod was smaller than the shuttlecraft, and was used because it was impractial at the time to build a full exterior of the larger shuttlecraft.
+The shuttlepod was smaller than the shuttlecraft, and was used because it was impractail at the time to build a full exterior of the larger shuttlecraft.
 The El-Baz was named for former NASA planetary geoscientist Farouk El-Baz, currently on the faculty at Brown University.

 TNG "The Price"